Sultan Abdul Jalil Shah Bridge

 The Sultan Abdul Jalil Shah Bridge (Jambatan Sultan Abdul Jalil Shah) is one of two bridges that cross the Perak River in Kuala Kangsar, Perak in Malaysia.
 The other bridge is the Iskandariah Bridge.

 The bridge connects the town of Kuala Kangsar with Sayong village, spanning 330 meters across the river.
 It was officially opened by the late Almarhum Sultan Azlan Shah of Perak in June 2002.

+This bridge has five (5) 60m spans and is an integral arch bridge without expansion joints and bearing.
+It is thus a state-of-the-art design for bridges built in tropical climatic conditions, where temperature variation is minimal.
+The bridge requires minimal long-term maintenance, as the quality of the structure was ensured during construction.